Marriage in Thailand

 Once this letter has been issued by your Embassy in Thailand you will need to have it translated into the Thai language and also have it certified at the Thai Foreign affairs Department outside of Bangkok.
 The certification process is to ensure that the documents are not fake and that it originated from your Embassy.
 This normally takes a day to complete.
 You can then take this certified letter to the local District Office in Thailand to register the marriage.

 Always consult a law firm in Thailand when it comes to marriage registration, prenuptial agreements and other family law issues.
-Note that if you have a Thai prenuptial agreement that it needs to be handed in at the Amphurs Office in Thailand to be registered with the marriage.https://www.lawfirm-bangkok.com/immigration/marriage-in-thailand.htmlhttps://www.lawfirm-bangkok.com/wp-content/uploads/2016/05/thai-marriage.pnghttps://www.lawfirm-bangkok.com/wp-content/uploads/2016/05/thai-marriage-150x150.pngImmigrationMarriage registration in Thailand can be a bit of a shock if you have never been married overseas before.
+Note that if you have a Thai prenuptial agreement that it needs to be handed in at the Amphurs Office in Thailand to be registered with the marriage.https://www.lawfirm-bangkok.com/immigration/marriage-in-thailand.htmlhttps://www.lawfirm-bangkok.com/wp-content/uploads/2016/05/thai-marriage.pnghttps://www.lawfirm-bangkok.com/wp-content/uploads/2016/05/thai-marriage-150x150.pngImmigrationMarriage in Thailand is easy to understand.
+Marriage registration in Thailand can be a bit of a shock if you have never been married overseas before.
 There are loads of red tape in the process and depending on your nationality the process can take a while.
-Below is a brief breakdown of the marriage laws in...JS firstname.lastname@example.orgAdministratorBangkok Law Firm
+Below is a...JS email@example.comAdministratorBangkok Law Firm